-It hides the differences between the various kinds of 802 networks by providing a single format and interface to the network layer.
-LLC forms the upper half of the data link layer, with the MAC sublayer below it, as shown in
+It hides the differences between the rari m kind of 192 networks by providing a single format and interface to the network layer.
+LLC forms the half of the data link layer, with the MAC sublayer below s snown

-Network layer passes the packet to LLC.
+Network layer basses the packet to LLC.
 LLC adds an LLC header containing sequence and acknowledgement numbers.
 The header is attached to the payload.
-At the receiver, the reverse process takes place.
+At the receiver, the reverse process akes place

-LLC provides three service options: a) Unreliable datagram service b)Acknowledged datagram service c)Reliable connection-oriented service.
+LLC provides three service options: a) Unreliable datagram service b)Acknowledged datagram service c)Reliable connection oriented service.
 The LLC header has three fields: destination and source access points, and a control field.
 The control field contains sequence and acknowledgement numbers.

-Retrospective on Ethernet
+Retrospective on Ethe

-\checkmark Ethernet is simple and flexible.

-\checkmark Ethernet is reliable, cheap, and easy to maintain.

-\checkmark Thin Ethernet and twisted-pair wiring are relatively inexpensive

-\checkmark Ethernet is easy to maintain.

-\checkmark There is no software to install (other than the drivers) and not much in the way of configuration tables to manage.

-\checkmark Adding new hosts is as simple as just plugging them in.
+- ✓ Ethernet is simple and flexible. - ✓ Ethernet is reliable, cheap, and easy to mainta - Thin Ethernet and twisted-pair wiring are relatively inexpensive - ✓ Ethernet is easy to maintain. - ✓ There is no software to install (other than the drivers) and not much in the way of configuration tables to manage. - ✓ Adding new hosts is as simple as just plugging them in.